aiformusicworkshop/aiformusicworkshop.github.io/index.md

    - Papers:&emsp;`\usepackage[dblblindworkshop,final]{neurips_2025}`
    - Demos:&emsp;`\usepackage[sglblindworkshop,final]{neurips_2025}`

 Note that you do NOT need to include the NeurIPS paper checklist.
-You may include technical appendices, but it is up to the reviewer to determine if they want to read them.
+You may include technical appendices (after the references in the main PDF file) and supplementary material (as a ZIP file up to 100 MB).
+However, it is up to the reviewer to determine if they want to read them.

 For demo submissions, you may provide a short video recording (10 minutes maximum) to support your work.
 We recommend you to provide a YouTube link (or equivalent) to the video recording.
 Please make sure you have set the visibility to *public* or *unlisted* on YouTube.
 Less preferably, you may upload the video recording as an MP4 file (100 MB maximum).